adin786/adin786/README.md

 - Libraries: Pandas, Seaborn, Scikit-Learn

 ### DIC strain mapping data processing
 Commercial project.
 I've written a toolkit of python scripts and modules to take multi-million row point-cloud data files, aligns them all to a global coordinate system and exports the data into formatted csv files for a commercial client.
 The data comes from a DIC (digital image correlation) image based inspection system for measuring mechanical behaviour of deforming structures in large scale bending tests.
+Inluded creating a GUI for data filtering and extraction

 ### Other software projects in MatLab and Python
 - Matlab GUI tool for data processing, visualisation and automation of Automotive ECU tuning
-- ...

 ### 🌱 I’m currently learning ...
 Data science, python, SQL, machine learning models, data transformation, mining and visualisation